For many years, I have been guiding managers and entrepreneurs on their journey to embrace more leadership and less management.

 If you are ready to take your leadership to the next level and finally regain control of your business and your time, I look forward to getting to know you and working with you.

-For many years, I served as the managing partner of my own high-tech company as well as the appointed managing director of a public corporation and a family business.
+For many years, I served as the managing partner of my own high-tech company, as well as the appointed managing director of a public corporation and a family business.

-By training, I am an electrical engineer.
-After earning my doctorate, I co-founded a high-tech company in Aachen with a partner in 1995.
+After earning my doctorate, I co-founded a high-tech company in Germany with a partner in 1995.

 The company grew steadily, building a global distribution network and employing 20 team members.